 The most common business activity across the region is selling products and services, except for China where sourcing raw materials is the most frequent business activity.

-The CEOs and CFOs appreciate that their businesses face more competition and rising costs.
+Challenges The CEOs and CFOs appreciate that their businesses face more competition and rising costs.
 In Malaysia the lack of skilled workers is a major challenge as is political instability in the Philippines.
 Despite these challenges many CEOs and CFOs aspire to run the leading business in their industry.